-1. Replacement of point 'l' in the Core Scheme Rulebook in section 5.7:

-In respect of each of its Creditors, a Creditor Bank shall:

-1. upon request by a Debtor Bank to whom it has sent a Collection (including any Collection which has become subject to a Reject), seek where necessary any relevant information and, if requested, a copy of the relevant Mandate data, from the Creditor and provide to the Debtor Bank without undue delay such information relating to the relevant Collection and Mandate as has been made available to it by the relevant Creditor ix. without delay, to provide the Creditor Bank with information relating to its Collections and Mandates, and a copy of the relevant Mandate data, when requested by the Creditor Bank

-2. Replacement of point 'ix' in the Core Scheme Rulebook in section 5.7:
+- 1. Replacement of bullet point 13) in the Core Scheme Rulebook in section 5.7: - In respect of each of its Creditors, a Creditor Bank shall: - 13) upon request by a Debtor Bank to whom it has sent a Collection (including any Collection which has become subject to a Reject), seek where necessary any relevant information and, if requested, a copy of the relevant Mandate data, from the Creditor and provide to the Debtor Bank without undue delay such information relating to the relevant Collection and Mandate as has been made available to it by the relevant Creditor - 2.
+Replacement of bullet point 31) in the Core Scheme Rulebook in section 5.7: